bitfocus/companion-module-videolan-vlc/HELP.md

 **Target IP** | Enter the address of the VLC computer.
 You can enter 127.0.0.1 if Companion is running on the same computer.
 **Target Port** | Enter the port VLC is listening for HTTP/REST commands.
 Default port for VLC is 8080.
-**Password** | Enter the password if required to interact with VLC
+**Password** | Enter the password if required to interact with VLC **Increase timer resolution** | Enable for better response and countdown timer accuracy.
+Disable if companion or playback is bogged down.

 ## Actions
 Action | Description